utsavraj/CISC-372-2019/Assignment 1/README.md

 #### So here we have a public leaderboard and a private leaderboard.
 Each of them use a different subset of the testing set test.csv (well we can just treat them as two different testing sets).
 For the public leaderboard, you can try 3 times per day and observe the performance right away.
 Why should we limit the number of trials per day?

+This not only forces the people to think on how their model works and how to optimise it more before trials as well as save computation resources but also limits the chance to overfit the training dataset and evens the playing field for all the people by providing only 3 trials per day.

 #### -------------------------------------------------------------

 #### For the private leaderboard, it will be used only after the assignment submission deadline for evaluation.
 Why it is designed like this??